 The Language Allowance is available to VPS staff that are fluent in English and one or more languages other than English (LOTE).

-The Language Allowance (LA) is an allowance payable in fortnightly instalments according to the level of accreditation obtained by the recipient.
-The annual rates are reviewed at six monthly intervals (LA as of 2013-14):
+The Language Allowance is payable in fortnightly instalments according to the level of accreditation obtained by the recipient.
+The Allowance is paid by the recipient’s department or agency.

 Paraprofessional interpreter accreditation

 - 1 July 2014 - $1,752